Founder crops: Cereals

 The staple crops of Neolithic agriculture were cereals, which could be easily cultivated in open fields, have a high nutritional value, and can be stored for long periods of time.
-The most important were two species of wheat, emmer (Triticum turgidum subsp. dicoccum) and einkorn (Triticum monococcum) and barley (Hordeum vulgare), which were amongst the first species to be domesticated in the world.
+The most important were two species of wheat, namely emmer (Triticum turgidum subsp. dicoccum) and einkorn (Triticum monococcum) and barley (Hordeum vulgare), which were amongst the first species to be domesticated in the world.
 The wild progenitors of all three crops are self-pollinating, which made them easier to domesticate.

 Wild einkorn wheat (Triticum monococcum subsp. boeoticum) grows across Southwest Asia in open parkland and steppe environments.
 It comprises three distinct races, only one of which, native to Southeast Anatolia, was domesticated.
 The main feature that distinguishes domestic einkorn from wild is that its ears will not shatter without pressure, making it dependent on humans for dispersal and reproduction.
 It also tends to have wider grains.
 Wild einkorn was collected at Epipalaeolithic sites such as Tell Abu Hureyra (c.
 12,700–11,000 years ago) and Mureybet (c.
 11,800–11,300 years ago), but the earliest archaeological evidence for the domestic form comes from the early Pre-Pottery Neolithic B of southern Turkey, at Çayönü, Cafer Höyük, and possibly Nevalı Çori.
 Genetic evidence indicates that it was domesticated in multiple places independently.

 Wild emmer wheat (Triticum turgidum subsp. dicoccoides) is less widespread than einkorn, favouring the rocky basaltic and limestone soils found in the hilly flanks of the Fertile Crescent.
 It is also more diverse, with domesticated varieties falling into two major groups: hulled or non-shattering, in which threshing separates the whole spikelet; and free-threshing, where the individual grains are separated.
 Both varieties probably existed in the Neolithic, but over time free-threshing cultivars became more common.
 Genetic studies have found that, like einkorn, emmer was domesticated in southeastern Anatolia, but only once.
 The earliest secure archaeological evidence for domestic emmer comes from the early PPNB levels at Çayönü, c.
 10,250–9550 years ago, where distinctive scars on the spikelets indicated that they came from a hulled domestic variety.
 Slightly earlier finds have been reported from Tell Aswad in Syria, c.
 10,500–10,200 years ago, but these were identified using a less reliable method based on grain size.